StanfordDataCompressionClass/notes/src/homeworks/HW3.md

 MTF: [114, 0, 101, 0, 126, 100, 0, 2, 3, 0, 0, 102, 0, 0, 1, 3, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 102, 0, 0, 0, 0, 0, 1]
 ```

-We use the BWT, MTF transforms to transform the first `50,000` characters (lets call this the `input_data`) of our sherlock novel and analyze the entropy of the empirical distribution of the transformed string. (this output can be obtained by running the test `test_bwt_mtf_entropy` if you are curious!).
+We use the BWT, MTF transforms to transform the first `50,000` characters (let's call this the `input_data`) of our sherlock novel and analyze the entropy of the empirical distribution of the transformed string. (this output can be obtained by running the test `test_bwt_mtf_entropy` if you are curious!).
 The output obtained is as below:

 ```
 Input data: 0-order Empirical Entropy: 4.1322